The French Capital in a Nutshell: 24 Hours in Paris

 Montmartre

-When you’re like okayyy let’s go, take a quick 5-minute walk to Montmartre, the bohemian district of Paris.
-At this wee hour of the morning, you'll see older gentlemen setting up their paint easels in the open terrace.
-Place du Tertre is the heart of local artisans, and if you're a fan of collecting unique paintings from your travels, Montmartre is the place to be.
-It may be a bit touristy, but it's definitely worth exploring, especially if it's your first time in Paris!
+Walk a quick 5 minutes to vibrant Montmartre, the bohemian district of Paris.
+In the wee hours of the morning, find older gentlemen setting up their paint easels in the open terrace.
+Place du Tertre is the heart of local artisans with a repertoire of masterpieces for sale, making Montmartre the place to be when collecting bona fide paintings as travel mementos.

 Brunch — Au Cadet De Gascogne